 PFR uses a toolbox of tools and strategies (Table 2) to meet the system management goals articulated in Table 1.
 For each arthropod pest, Phil chooses items from this list.
-Tools/strategies are added as new useful tools emerge, and tools are discarded when they are shown to be ineffective.
+Tools or strategies are added as useful ones emerge, and those shown to be ineffective are discarded.
 Tools and strategies may be adapted for specific crop situations.

 The arthropod management system is mostly working.
 According to Phil, Doug, and the scouting, yield, and spray records, many insect pests problematic at PFR in the early years (and typically problematic on vegetable farms in the Monterey Bay area) are no longer considered problematic.

 Infrequently seen and cause no damage: Tomato hornworm (Manduca quinquemaculata)